 Decades later, in 1992, three Whitewater students who were renting a house on the lake stumbled upon a late night ritual being performed on the beach by four men dressed in strange black clothes.
 They were chanting and swaying.
 At first the students just thought the men were drunk.
 But then a thick fog rolled in from the lake, and a green light glowed through it.

-“We heard the water start splashing and this deep gurgling noise,” the students said.
+“We heard the water start splashing and this deep gurgling noise,” one of the students said.
 Their names were withheld from the reports, as they were scared and wished to remain unidentified for their safety.
 “We all just looked at each other, but when we heard this slurping sound and saw something coming out of the water, we ran like hell.”

 A sketch of the ritual from the Whitewater Police Department, 1992